qiuchenzhai/demo_PMACE/README.md

 [//]: # (Institution: School of Electrical and Computer Engineering, Purdue University<br/>)

 ## Overview
-This python package implements PMACE algorithm for solving ptychographic reconstruction problem.
+This python package provides a simple demo for PMACE approach.

 ## Requirements
 The demo is created based on python==3.7.6.
 The required packages are included in requirements.txt.
 Please build your virtualenv first, activate it and then run the following command in your shell: